 Numerous trails abound throughout the parks for hiking, biking, and cross-country skiing, through forests and grasslands where the nature lover will find an abundance of wildlife, including buffalo, deer, antelope, big-horn sheep, prairie dogs, and more.

 Though most of the mining has been replaced by ranching, signs of the past can still be seen in several ghost towns, including Central City, Addie Camp, Addie Creek, and more.
 The former gold camp of Deadwood is now a well-preserved gambling mecca, and its twin city of Lead features tours of the now-closed Homestake Mine.

 In Sturgis, the annual motorcycle rally draws over half a million visitors to the Black Hills each August.

 The Black Hills offers something for everyone, from the historian to the naturalist, as it combines a flavor of the Old West with quaint attractions, rodeos, and outdoor recreation.

 Black Hills Badlands Information Center

 Native American Land Dispute:

 The issue was revived in 2009 when President Barack Obama stated his support for the tribe’s decision not to take the settlement money for the Black Hills.
-In September of 2012, the United Nations, after meeting with several tribes in the U.S., recommended that the United States return lands to some Native Americans, including the Black Hills to the Sioux.
+In September 2012, the United Nations, after meeting with several tribes in the U.S., recommended that the United States return lands to some Native Americans, including the Black Hills, to the Sioux.
 The dispute is still unresolved.